TYPO3-Documentation/TYPO3CMS-Tutorial-SitePackage/Documentation/FluidTemplates/Index.rst

            └── JavaScript
                └── website.js

-It is important to note that at this point in time the site package extension contains four files only: :file:`Default.html`, :file:`website.css`, :file:`logo.png` and :file:`website.js`.
+It is important to note that at this point in time the sitepackage extension contains four files only: :file:`Default.html`, :file:`website.css`, :file:`logo.png` and :file:`website.js`.
 The rest are empty directories for now.